Skip to content

 Common Signs of Toxicity

 Toxic relationships often manifest in a variety of ways.
 You might experience persistent feelings of dread before interactions, a constant need to walk on eggshells, or a pervasive sense of being misunderstood or unappreciated.
-One-sided communication, where your needs are consistently ignored, or a feeling of being constantly criticized or belittled are also strong indicators.
+One-sided communication, where your needs are consistently ignored, or a feeling of being constantly criticized or belittled, are also strong indicators.

 Furthermore, manipulation, gaslighting, and a general lack of respect for your boundaries are red flags that should not be ignored.
 Pay attention to how you feel after interacting with this person – if you consistently feel drained, undervalued, or emotionally depleted, it’s a strong sign of toxicity.